KOPM/lighten_mini_project/README.md

-a web application using leapmotion
+A web application using leapmotion

 achieve a simple fight game by our hand to release stress